Florida Gators football: Yearly schedule

 The SEC allowed considerable leeway with regard to conference schedules for several decades after its founding in 1932.
-Like most members, Florida played a few conference foes every season but would not play other schools for several years at a time until the conference attempted to balance schedules by establishing a rotation of sorts in the late 1960s.
+Like most members, Florida played a few conference foes every season but would not play other schools for several years at a time until the conference attempted to balance schedules by establishing a rotation of sorts in the late 1960s and formalizing it in 1972.

 Schedules were further standardized in 1992 when the SEC expanded to twelve teams, established two divisions, and set eight team conference schedule plus a championship game between the two division winners.
 Florida was placed in the SEC Eastern Division and played every division foe every season.
 From 2012 until 2023, the Gators' annual conference slate consisted of Georgia, South Carolina, Tennessee, Kentucky, Missouri and Vanderbilt along with permanent Western Division opponent LSU plus another Western Division team on a rotating schedule.

 In 2024, the SEC expanded to 16 schools and abolished divisions, though it temporarily retained the eight-game conference schedule.
-Beginning in 2026, the league will move to a nine game conference schedule which will controversially end some annual rivalries, including some involving Florida.
+Beginning in 2026, the league will move to a nine-game conference schedule which will controversially end some annual rivalries, including some involving Florida.

-Florida's key conference rivals include Georgia (played in Jacksonville usually around Halloween), Tennessee (historically played in mid-September), and LSU.
+Florida's key conference rivals include Georgia (played in Jacksonville usually around Halloween), Tennessee (historically played in mid-September, although the series was not played annually until 1992), and LSU (usually in early to mid-October, but played in November in 2024 and September in 2025).
 These contests were played annually for many years, but once the SEC moves to a nine-game conference schedule in 2026, Florida will play LSU and Tennessee every other year.

 Florida has played in-state rival Florida State every year since 1958 except for the pandemic-altered 2020 season.
 The Gators and Seminoles have faced off around Thanksgiving since the 1970s, and their emergence as perennial football powers during the 1990s helped build the Florida–Florida State rivalry into a game that often had national-title implications.
 In-state rival Miami was once another annual opponent.
-However, the rivalry was dropped when the SEC expanded its yearly schedule in the late 1980s, and the Florida–Miami rivalry has been renewed on an infrequent basis since then.
+However, the rivalry was dropped when the SEC expanded its yearly schedule in the late 1980s, and the Florida–Miami rivalry has been renewed on an infrequent basis since then, and will be scheduled even less frequently due to the SEC and ACC each expanding to nine conference games in 2026.
 The remaining dates on Florida's regular schedule are filled by non-conference opponents which vary from year to year.